Flooding - Christchurch Borough Council

 Flood protection information for residents in Christchurch Borough Council area.

-If the council receives a request for emergency assistance we aim to deliver filled sandbags, free of charge, to residents who need them to protect their property.
+If the council receives a request for emergency assistance we aim to deliver filled sandbags to residents who need them to protect their property.
 Residents will be encouraged to collect sandbags themselves, especially during more severe weather events when the council's resources become stretched.

 We will prioritise requests for assistance.